zjestrella-r7/plugin-sdk-docs/CONVENTIONS.md

 * Names should be lowercase e.g. `myplugin`
 * Names should be succinct and represent their purpose or servicename e.g. ServiceNow should be `servicenow`
 * Use underscores to separate words if not a company or service name e.g. `get_url`
-* For websites, if domain is unique enough avoid tld e.g. freegeoip.net should be `freegeoip`
+* Where service and website is same, if domain is unique enough avoid top-level domain e.g. freegeoip.net should be `freegeoip`
-* For websites, if domain is not unique enough add tld e.g. ifconfig is unix tool, web service ifconfig.co should be `ifconfig_co`
+* Where service and website is same, if domain is not unique add top-level domain e.g. ifconfig is unix tool, web service ifconfig.co should be `ifconfig_co`
-* Numbers are valid in the plugin names e.g. `geolite2`
+* Numbers are valid in plugin names e.g. `geolite2`
 * Characters other than alpha-numeric and underscore are not allowed

 ### Branch Names